oatpp/example-crud/README.md

 # Example-CRUD [![Build Status](https://dev.azure.com/lganzzzo/lganzzzo/_apis/build/status/oatpp.example-crud?branchName=master)](https://dev.azure.com/lganzzzo/lganzzzo/_build?definitionId=9?branchName=master)

+A complete example of a "CRUD" service (UserService) built with Oat++.

+In this example:

+- How to create CRUD endpoint.
+- How to use [oatpp ORM](https://oatpp.io/docs/components/orm/#high-level-overview) - SQLite example.
-Example project how-to create basic CRUD endpoints and document them with Swagger-UI and OpenApi 3.0.0
+- How to document API with Swagger-UI and OpenApi 3.0.0.

-See more:
+More about Oat++:

 - [Oat++ Website](https://oatpp.io/)
 - [Oat++ Github Repository](https://github.com/oatpp/oatpp)